TULiberalArts/Creative-Writing/pages/graduate.md

 ## Visiting Writers
 The program also hosts a visiting fiction writer and a visiting poet each year; visitors have included Peter Carey, Alexander Chee, Robert Creeley, Robert Coover, Anita Desai, Brian Evenson, C.S.
 Giscombe, Jaimy Gordon, Mat Johnson, Bhanu Kapil, Jonathan Lethem, Carole Maso, Anne Waldman, C.D.
 Wright, and Alice Notley, and many others.

-## Tinge Magazine
-Students also have the opportunity to work on Temple's online literary journal, [Tinge Magazine](http://www.tingemagazine.org/) which is graduate student-edited.

 ## Admission Requirements
 Although not required, we prefer applicants to the MFA Program in Creative Writing to hold a bachelor’s degree in English or creative writing, or to have taken a significant number of workshops or literature classes as an undergraduate.
 However, in the past, students without this background have performed well in the program.
 Therefore, we consider the entire application package in our admission decisions.